By Daryl G. Kimball

 Iranian ratification would help reduce concerns that its nuclear program could be used to develop and deploy deliverable nuclear warheads.
 Continued failure by Iran to ratify the CTBT raises further questions about the nature of its sensitive nuclear fuel cycle activities.

-The Democratic Peoples Republic of Korea’s (DPRK) 2006 and 2009 nuclear tests and rumors of further detonations undermine Asian security.
-We call on the DPRK to declare a halt to further nuclear testing pending the resumption of the Six-Party talks and for the participants in those talks to make North Korea’s approval of the CTBT one of the key steps in the action-for-action process for denuclearization and normalization.
+The Democratic Peoples Republic of Korea's (DPRK) 2006 and 2009 nuclear tests and rumors of further detonations undermine Asian security.
+The DPRK's leaders should pledge to refrain from further nuclear testing pending the resumption of the Six-Party talks and agree to join the CTBT as one of the key steps in the action-for-action process for denuclearization and normalization.

 Addressing the Damage Caused by Nuclear Testing

-Radioactive isotopes have long half-lives.
-The damage caused by the 2,051 nuclear test explosions conducted worldwide lingers on at dozens of test sites from Lop Nor, to the atolls of the Pacific, to Nevada, to Algeria, to Australia, to Semipalatinsk, across Russia, in Kazakhstan and beyond.
+The damage caused by the 2,052 nuclear test explosions conducted worldwide lingers on at dozens of test sites from Lop Nor in China, to the atolls of the Pacific, to Nevada, to Algeria where France conducted its first test, to western Australia where the U.K. exploded nuclear weapons, to Semipalatinsk, across Russia, in Kazakhstan, and beyond.

 While underground nuclear blasts pose a smaller radioactive hazard than atmospheric tests, there has been widespread venting from underground explosions, especially at the Semipalatinsk test site in Kazakhstan.
 The United States has acknowledged that 433 of its 824 underground tests released radioactive material into the atmosphere.
 In addition, underground nuclear blasts leave a legacy of radioactive contamination, which eventually might leak into the surrounding environment.